Want to have a lusher, fuller, and greener golden pothos in your home? These Secret Tips to Grow Lush Pothos Plants will help you.

 Note: A key rule is to check the moisture by touching the soil.
 If it feels dry, then it’s time to water your pothos.

 If you see the dull and yellowing leaves, it may be because of the lack of chlorophyll.
 You can make the pothos leaves greener and fuller by using Epsom salt, as it contains sulfur, which helps in chlorophyll production.
 Epsom salt also takes care of the magnesium deficiency that causes dead and brown spots on the foliage.

 Tip: Mix a tablespoon of Epsom salt in a gallon of water and spray this on the leaves.

 Here are some great Epsom salt uses in the garden

 7. Keep it Warm

 Pothos dislike cold drafts and chilly weather since it is a warm-climate plant, which is why it’s important to place it in a warm and bright spot.
 Also, keep it safe from sudden temperature fluctuations.
 The ideal temperature to keep it healthy is above 50 F (10 C).

 Bonus Secret Tip for Growing Fuller Pothos

-Want to make your pothos plant fuller and lusher with green leaves?
-Just trim a few cuttings with at least leaves and root them in water or soil, once their roots emerge–plant them back in the same pot with the mother plant.
+Want to make your pothos plant look fuller and lusher with green leaves?
+Just trim a few cuttings with at least leaves and root them in water or soil; once their roots emerge–plant them back in the same pot with the mother plant.
 Your plant will start to look bigger!